VangmanawKairung/Frontend-Mentor_stats-preview-card-component/README.md

 - The border radius for the element with backgound-image has to re-assign

-### Continued development

-Since the given design doesn't provide the hover state, so the future work will be handling with the hover state or active state to make the website more responsive.

 ### Useful resources

-- [grid - CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - This website helps me to handle with the grid display layout
+- [How to Create an Overlay](https://www.w3schools.com/howto/howto_css_overlay.asp) - This website helps me to handle with color overlay of cover image
-- [A Complete Guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - This website clearifies the grid layout attributes.

 ## Author